postmannen/steward/README.md

     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
   -startSubREQHello value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
+  -startSubREQHttpGet value
+    Specify comma separated list for nodes to allow messages from.
+Use "*" for from all.
+Value RST will turn off subscriber.
   -startSubREQPing value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
   -startSubREQPong value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
+  -startSubREQTailFile value
+    Specify comma separated list for nodes to allow messages from.
+Use "*" for from all.
+Value RST will turn off subscriber.
   -startSubREQToConsole value
+    Specify comma separated list for nodes to allow messages from.
+Use "*" for from all.
+Value RST will turn off subscriber.
+  -startSubREQToFile value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.
   -startSubREQToFileAppend value
     Specify comma separated list for nodes to allow messages from.
 Use "*" for from all.
 Value RST will turn off subscriber.